If the games are free, how do you make money?

 to see the full list of our donations on our google docs spreadsheet.

 How much money does the founder, Dave Applegate, and other team members make?

-- Dave Applegate takes a $0 salary and no bonus.
+Dave Applegate takes a $0 salary and no bonus.
 100% of his income comes from dividends that are split with other shareholders.
 Our team members are paid competitive salaries.

-I noticed you’re donating to causes not charities
+I noticed you’re donating to “causes” not “charities.”

-When you use the term profit, what profit are you referring to?
+When you use the term “profit,” what profit are you referring to?

-- We are referring to net profit or our bottom line.
-We give 50% of all our sales minus cost of goods sold, operating expenses, taxes & interest.
+We are referring to net profit or our bottom line.
+We give 50% of all our “sales” minus cost of goods sold, operating expenses, taxes & interest.

-Is this your first game?
+Is Undie Rush your your first and only game?

 Not our first and definitely not our last.
 Our first game was Politician Smash, a whack-a-mole style mobile game where you smash corrupt politicians.
 Our second game was Polar Melt, which educated players about the dangers of global warming while they helped a polar bear jump between melting icebergs.
 Both games were created as minimum viable product.